Jeffrey Epstein’s island: What really happened there?

 On this island, the complaint says: “Epstein and his associates could avoid detection of their illegal activity from Virgin Islands and federal law enforcement, and prevent these young women and underage girls from leaving freely and escaping the abuse.”

 The island featured in Ghislaine Maxwell’s sex trafficking trial in December.
-She was convicted of five sex-trafficking charges and will be sentenced on Tuesday.
+She was convicted of five sex-trafficking charges and was sentenced to 20 years behind bars plus a $750,000 fine on Tuesday, 28 June.

 Here is everything we know about Little St James and what Epstein did there.